-French is one of the official languages of the United Nations and the European Union and it is spoken in over 50 countries by around 285 million people.
-Moreover, speaking a foreign language is one of the most sought after skills for employers.
+French is one of the official languages of the United Nations and the European Union and is spoken in over 50 countries by around 285 million people.
+Moreover, speaking a foreign language is one of the most sought-after skills for employers.

 Debates and discussions in the classroom will give you a broad perspective on a wide range of issues and topics, and you will also gain in-depth knowledge of France and French-speaking countries.

 Topics will include social issues and trends, as well as the opportunity to explore cultural themes through film or literature.